microsoft/vcpkg-docs/vcpkg/reference/vcpkg-configuration-json.md

 The registry-specific identifier for the minimum versions to use from this registry.
 A string.
 Required.

-For [Git Registries][Git Registry] and for the [Builtin Registry][], it should be a 40-character git commit sha in the registry's repository that contains a `versions/baseline.json`.
+For [Git Registries][Git Registry] and for the [Builtin Registry][], this is a 40-character git commit sha in the registry's repository that contains a `versions/baseline.json`.

-For [Filesystem Registries][Filesystem Registry], it can be any valid baseline string that the registry defines.
+For [Filesystem Registries][Filesystem Registry], it can be any valid json property name that the registry defines on its `baseline.json`.
+If a filesystem registry does not declare a baseline, the value used is `"default"`.

 ### <a name="registry-reference"></a> [Registry][]: `"reference"`